realmohsin/notes/linux/commands.md

 To unpack archive
 - tar -xvf <tar-file-name>

-To install a .deb package
+To install a .deb package (without installing its dependencies)
 - dpkg -i <deb-package.deb>
+To install a .deb package and its dependencies
+- sudo apt install <deb-package.deb>
 To remove a .deb package
 - dpkg -r <deb-package.deb>
 To list all installed packages